 Have a quick listen here to learn more:

 CBC's Spark: How wildlife snapshots can map biodiversity

 What are we observing and documenting?

-On the 49 acres surrounding Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun, there exists an literal walk through history.
-Along the Right of Way grows a remnant prairie: a fragment of the original or Indigenous prairie, a relic of the pre-settlement prairie landscape.
-And upon the plot of land defined by its parish lot borders, there grew agricultural crops.
+On the 49 acres surrounding Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun, there exists an walk through history.
+Along the Grassmere Road grows a remnant prairie: a fragment of the original, or Indigenous, prairie.
+This is a relic of the pre-settlement grassland landscape.

-We are observing and documenting the Indigenous species of grasses, flowers (forbs) and shrubs that are growing along the edge of this land and nearby.
-We are also documenting other life forms that we see now and as the years go on: Birds, Insects, Butterflies, Bats, Mammals, Amphibians.
+We observe and document the Indigenous species of grasses, flowers (forbs) and shrubs that are growing in the remnant prairie.
+We also document other life forms that we see , like birds, insects, butterflies, mammals, and amphibians.

-Follow us on iNaturalist to view our sightings, or have a look at our list here!
+Follow us on iNaturalist to view our sightings!